Summers in Pennsylvania can be scorching, with temperatures rising into the triple digits.

 How Do I Know When to Adjust My Water Heater Temperature?

 One of the most fundamental ways you can tell that it’s time to adjust your water heater for the season is by running the water in your sink.
 If it’s winter, turn the tap to hot, and if it’s summer, try running cold water.
 See how long it takes for the water to come out at your desired temperature.
 If it does so right away, your water heater is probably fine.
 If it seems to be taking a while, it might be time to give that water heater thermostat a little fine-tuning.

 Another way to decide when to reset your water heater is to mark the dates when you plan to raise or lower the temperature.
 Perhaps every year, you might set calendar reminders for May 15 and Oct.
 1, or whichever dates are appropriate for your climate and location.
 On these days, you’ll adjust the temperature.
 This way, you don’t have to worry about running any tests, and can just rest easy knowing you don’t have to do anything until these dates.

 Contact a Water Heater Service Professional Today

 Can’t seem to locate your water heater thermostat?
 Or, perhaps you have found it and made the suggested adjustments, but nothing seems to have changed.
-If you’re encountering problems that go beyond the scope of what we’ve mentioned here, and that seem beyond your ability to deal with, it may be time to call in the pros.
+If you’re encountering problems like a broken water heater, a leaking water heater, or you need water heater installation, it may be time to call in the pros.

 Are you ready to start getting to the bottom of your question?
 Contact us today.
 We’re looking forward to hearing from you!